 ⚙️ Persistent Settings

-Your export configuration — which tables are enabled, which fields are selected, field order, transpose and group-by choices — is saved per module.
+Your export configuration — which tables are enabled, which fields are selected, field order, transpose and group-by choices, process and PID selections, interlock sub-modes, algorithm display mode, and process card options — is saved as JSON per module.
 The next time you open the export dialog, your previous selections are restored.

 🏭 Workflow: Creating a Functional Specification for Design Review